 Sometimes it’s more difficult to receive a “maybe” than a definitive “no” from a school.
 The first decision you will have to make after receiving a place on the waitlist is whether you would like to remain there.
 If you’ve already received acceptance to your dream school and you’re more excited to go there than anywhere else, then it’s not necessary for you to take up a spot on a waitlist.
 If you were waitlisted at a school that you had your heart set on attending, it’s okay to stay on the list, but stay realistic.
 Waitlists are often longer than the list of accepted students, so there’s a lot of competition.

 Being on a waitlist can be agonizing.
 Unlike your friends and peers, who may have started to announce their exciting future plans, you feel stuck in college limbo.
 This can be a particularly horrible feeling if you’re trying to transfer into an institution, and it can be demoralizing if you’re trying to return to school as an adult.
 Unfortunately, the odds of getting off any particular waitlist do not weigh in your favor.
 Statistics vary from year to year, so there is almost no way of predicting the likelihood of receiving an acceptance offer.
 You can check the most recent statistics by searching for an individual college and clicking on “Applying.”
-Macalester College, for example, accepted nearly 80% of the 269 students who accepted a place on their waitlist in 2014, but in 2015, they accepted zero of the 177 students on their list.
+Macalester College, for example, accepted over 50% of the 192 students who accepted a place on their waitlist in 2017, but in 2015, they accepted zero of the 177 students on their list.

 Why are there so many waitlisted students?